 One option they had was to simply move out of the home and let the bank foreclose.
 This is never the best option due to the devastating effect a foreclosure has on one’s credit.

-Their credit score was already being beaten-up by the late payments being reported by the mortgage company.
+Their credit score was already being beaten up by the late payments being reported by the mortgage company.
 The other issue was that this loan servicer seemed like they just wanted to hammer the family with collection calls until they collected their money.
 This only delayed the process and dragged their credit score lower and lower.

 The damage to their credit report would prevent them from renting another house or apartment, and give them problems when trying to get other forms of credit.

 There are also tax penalties when letting a home go into Foreclosure.
-In the event of a deficiency judgement, the seller would have gotten a “1099” from the government requiring them to pay taxes on the money that the bank wrote off as a loss.
+In the event of a deficiency judgment, the seller would have gotten a “1099” from the government requiring them to pay taxes on the money that the bank wrote off as a loss.
 This would have meant even more money out the window.

 A great way to handle debt is to get someone else to pay it for you.
-As a buyer of properties in the Greenville NC area, we’re always buying properties and then renting them out, essentially having someone else pay debt on our behalf.
+As a buyer of properties in the Greenville NC area, we’re always buying properties and then renting them out, essentially having someone else pay the debt on our behalf.

 In this particular case, there were mortgage arrears that had to be paid, and repairs that needed to be made, before being able to rent the property.
-It would have cost them about $15,000 to bring the mortgage current, and to get the property in rent-ready/sale ready condition.
+It would have cost them about $15,000 to bring the mortgage current, and to get the property in rent-ready/sale-ready condition.

 Ready to be a landlord?

-As someone with a lot of experience I can say that being a landlord is not easy, and it’s not for everyone.
+As someone with a lot of experience, I can say that being a landlord is not easy, and it’s not for everyone.
 In this case, renting a property would have added more stress and anxiety to a situation that was already difficult.

 Many times, if an owner can no longer afford their mortgage payment, they will just put the home on the market and sell the property.
 However, it costs time, and money to sell a house.